 Volunteer applications will be available to the community at each facility and on our website.
-The Community Action Housing unit will maintain the volunteer recordkeeping.
+The Community Action Housing unit will maintain the volunteer hardcopy recordkeeping.
 Volunteers are resourced for Community Action Street Outreach and table events as needed.
-A team member will document the volunteer's time on a monthly calendar template where the hours and days are recorded.
+A CGTCAP staff member will document the volunteer's time on a monthly wall calendar template that includes hours and dates worked.
 The team member will submit volunteer hours to the program manager for reporting and record keeping.